Pingdingshan Travel Guide

 Other Scenic Spots: Shimantan National Forest, Rizhou Hot Springs

-Pingdingshan's long-distance bus station is seated in No.13, Kuanggong Road (Middle), and the passenger transport central station is located in No.49, Zhongxing Road (South).
+The long-distance bus station of the city is seated in No.13, Kuanggong Road (Middle), and the passenger transport central station is located in No.49, Zhongxing Road (South).
 The city do not have airport.
 Visitor should first go to the Zhengzhou Xinzheng International Airport.
 Usually, it will take one hour to Pingdingshan from downtown Zhengzhou by taxi after alighting from the plane, or it will cost about three hours by bus.